aloisiaarnoldi/notes/README.md

 - Today's programming wisdom is: "Simplicity is the ultimate sophistication.
 Complex systems tend to be more prone to bugs and harder to maintain.
 Always strive to write clean, concise, and readable code.
 Refactor and eliminate unnecessary complexity whenever possible.
 Remember, tomorrow's you or another developer will thank you for it."

 In essence, prioritize clarity and simplicity in your programming endeavors as it enhances code maintainability, reduces errors, and improves overall efficiency.

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Write code that is easy to understand and maintain.
+Complex code may seem impressive at first, but it often leads to bugs, maintenance nightmares, and difficulty in collaboration.
+Remember, you write code not just for computers to execute, but also for other humans to read and comprehend.
+So, keep it simple, structured, and well-documented."